internetztube/airhorn/README.md

 # Project Airhorn

-In memory of the wonderful times we had with beloved Philipp Doms at Red Bull Media House.
+In memory of the wonderful times we had with beloved Philipp Doms at ~~Red Bull Media House~~ Fredmansky.

 All the best for your new adventures!